 b) Email address of end-user if the Data Processor’s optional Identity feature is used by the Customer and such emails is processed by the Data Processor on behalf of the Customer.
 Email addresses will be deleted after 3 months.

 c) Email address of end-user if the Data Processor’s optional Notification feature is used by the Customer.
 Email address of end-user will only be handed over to the Customer if consent is given from end-user.
 Email addresses will be deleted after 3 months.

 3.1.3 The Data will be processed in connection with the processing operations during the term of this Agreement or such shorter period where the processing is no longer authorized, and in respect of any post-termination processing activities permitted by the Customer from time to time.

 3.1.4 the Data Processor will not store sensitive personal data (cf. Article 9 of the General Data Protection Regulation):

 a) Racial or ethnic origin

 b) Political opinions

 f) Data concerning health including abuse of medicine, narcotics, alcohol etc.

 g) Data concerning sex life or sexual orientation

-3.1.5 Queue-it will not store Data on purely private matters of individuals (cf. section 8 of the Danish Personal Data Act, as of 25 May 2018, cf. Articles 6 and 9 of the General Data Protection Regulation):
+3.1.5 the Data Processor will not store Data on purely private matters of individuals (cf. section 8 of the Danish Personal Data Act, as of 25 May 2018, cf. Articles 6 and 9 of the General Data Protection Regulation):

 a) Criminal offences